 Includes inputs for up to 38 pistons and 64 moving stops.

 All control systems (including Hauptwerk Panel systems) include full printed documentation sent with the control system.
 This documentation describes what wires connect to which pins.
-For an additional $200 fee, a wiring started kit can be provided.
+For an additional $200 fee, a wiring starter kit can be provided.
 This kit contains the crimp tools necessary for Opus-Two PanCon connectors, a flush cutter, and a selection of zip ties, wire mounts, and screws.
 All prices include shipping and handling.
 Expedited shipping is available upon request.